Archived Blog Entry

 We cannot fathom what a relationship would be like if one party was entirely unresponsive and unmoved.
 An unaffected being cannot engage in a give-and-receive relationship.

-Open theology says God is responsive to us and moved in relationship with us.
+Open theology says God is responsive to us.
 God rejoices and mourns, praises and rebukes, offers and denies, at least partly because God enters into ongoing relationship with creatures.
+A relational God is affected by what creatures do.

 - God Is With Us